-Supervisor Willard (Bill) Peck is currently serving his third two year term as our supervisor.
+Supervisor Willard (Bill) Peck is currently serving his seventh two year term as our Supervisor.
 He is a sixth generation dairy farmer at Welcome Stock Farm located on West River Road in Bacon Hill.
-He is also a licensed attorney.
+He is also a licensed non-practicing attorney.
 A graduate of Cornell University and Albany Law School, Bill manages the family farm with his brother Neil and father William.
-Bill ‘s past work experience includes Associate Attorney with Young, Sommer, an environmental litigation law firm, General Electric in the Environmental, Health and Safety legal department, Saratoga County Court as an intern for the Honorable Jerry Scarano and as a Legislative Assistant for Senator James Jeffords of Vermont in Washington, DC.
-As the town’s representative on the Saratoga County Board of Supervisors, Bill sits on the Law and Finance, Personnel and Economic Development Committees.
-Bill continues to serve the County in appointed positions on the Saratoga County Empire Zone Administrative Board and Saratoga County’s Agricultural and Farmland Protection Board.
-He, his wife Amy and new son Hansen spend their free time golfing, biking and running (we understand Hansen is already sprinting).
+Bill’s past work experience includes Associate Attorney with Young, Sommer, an environmental litigation law firm, General Electric in the Environment, Health and Safety legal department, Legislative Assistant for former Senator James Jeffords of Vermont in Washington D.C. and for the Saratoga County Court as an intern for the Honorable Jerry Scarano.
+As the town’s representative on the Saratoga County Board of Supervisors, Bill has sat or chaired many of the County Committees and was formerly Chairman of the Board in 2010.
+Bill continues to serve the County in many other appointed positions as well.
+He and his wife Amy have four boys Hansen, Hudson, Hayden and Henry and enjoy spending time with their family and participating in numerous youth sports.

 Councilman Paul Bolesh serves on the Municipal Center and Parks Committee, Environmental Committee and the Youth Committee.
 When asked why he continues to work for the betterment of our town, Paul replied “It is my home.
 Over the years, I have developed a civic awareness of ownership; one should always give back to their community just as my parents did when they donated the land that St. Therese’s Chapel is built on.
 Paul is a teacher at Ballard Road Elementary School.
 Children are our future and they need to be respected and guided by family, schools and community.
 Paul has a small, gentleman type farm and he enjoys caring for his animals.